slaaskhq/jobs/_posts/2016-04-14-senior-full-stack-web-developer.markdown

 If you're considering applying, keep in mind we're strongly considering candidates who:

 - Are motivated by the project itself, as well as the entrepreneurial spirit in general!
-- Keep a large collection of hats ; ) We're looking for those who thrive in a multifaceted position and are able to react swiftly to unexpected shifts in responsibility.
+- Keep a large collection of hats ;) We're looking for those who thrive in a multifaceted position and are able to react swiftly to unexpected shifts in responsibility.
 - Are both responsible and rigorous: earn the respect and freedom you deserve as an employee by showing you've got things under control
 I had to take some creative liberties with the last line for it to make sense and be impactful.
 Does that work for you?
 - Can hold their own in the English language.
-Due to our international customer base, good English skills will definitely come in handy :simple_smile:
+Due to our international customer base, good English skills will definitely come in handy :wink:

 ### The Full Monty: